hiveot/hub/bindings/hiveoview/hiveoview-README.md

 ## Implementation

-This viewer is implemented using golang, echo, go html templates, htmx, beercss and a sprinkle of javascript where needed.
+This viewer is implemented using golang, chi, go html templates, htmx, picocss and a sprinkle of javascript where needed.
 No UI framework such as react, vue, or svelte is used in the creation of this viewer.
-Instead HTML is rendered server side using htmx and go templates, styled using beercss and served using echo.
-For each client session a mqtt/nats client is created to receive thing updates.
+Instead HTML is rendered server side using htmx and go templates, styled using picocss and served using chi router.

 ## Build & Installation

 ### Development Auto Reload